omarwaly-ai/ChatGPT-5-Custom-Instructions/README.md

 ### When to Disable Memory:

 *   **Sensitive Information:** Prevent confidential details from being remembered.
-*   **Context Focus:** Start each chat with context focus, avoiding mixed context from other conversations.
+*   **Context Focus:** Start each chat with focused context, avoiding mixed context from other conversations.
 *   **Testing Prompts:** Get a neutral response without the influence of past interactions.

 ### How to Disable Memory: